-The Council is researching sentencing for image-based sexual abuse in Victoria.
+The Council has completed its research into sentencing outcomes for image-based sexual abuse offences in Victoria.

 Different subsets of this offending include upskirting, downblousing, creepshots, revenge porn and sextortion.

 A recent study found that nearly one in four Australians aged 16 to 49 have been a victim of image-based sexual abuse.
 Lesbian, gay and bisexual people, younger people, people with a disability and Aboriginal and Torres Strait Islander people are especially vulnerable.